EconMaett/MacroSuisse/readme.md

 - The data source and the creator ([@econmaett](https://twitter.com/econmaett)) are included in the caption.

-- Inside of ggplot functions, the deprecated "size"-argument is replaced with "linewidth" (See [Pedersen, Thomas Lin](https://www.tidyverse.org/blog/2022/08/ggplot2-3-4-0-size-to-linewidth/)).
+- Inside of ggplot functions, the deprecated `size`-argument is replaced with `linewidth` (See [Pedersen, Thomas Lin](https://www.tidyverse.org/blog/2022/08/ggplot2-3-4-0-size-to-linewidth/)).

-- When possible, I include the legends in the title, using the [ggtext](https://wilkelab.org/ggtext/) package.
+- Legends are included in the title, using the [ggtext](https://wilkelab.org/ggtext/) package.

 - I replaced `----` with `****` so that the dashes indicate the **document outline** (`Ctrl + Shift + O`).